Event Description

 Pre-Race Heat Training Advice, Tips, and Medical Plan

 We take safety very seriously at all TROT races, but especially Habanero, to ensure that all our runners are safe.
 The Race Director and Medical Staff have the ultimate decision on runners being able to start or continue based on their observations.
-Emergency medical professionals will be on location Saturday during the day along with our own Medical Director and Memorial Hermann staff through the weekend in addition to trained event directors.
+Emergency medical professionals will be on location Saturday during the day and local EMS on call for the remainder of the weekend.

-All aid stations, day and night, will have water, electrolytes, salt tabs, ice, ice buckets, shade, and the normal buffet of food that we always have including hot and cold foods.
-In addition to what we provide, you may bring drop bags to be placed at aid stations.
+All aid stations, day and night, will have water, electrolytes, salt tabs, ice, ice buckets, shade, and the normal buffet of food that we always have including hot (night) and cold foods.
+In addition to what we provide, you may bring drop bags to be placed at the Hot Tamales aid station and setup your own area around the Start/Finish.

 The course is small on purpose so that you are never more than 3.0 miles away from aid.
 This means if you are walking, you are just an hour from aid.
 You can ice up at each aid station and keep as cool as possible.
-We picked this park because it also has some decent cover so that you aren't always super exposed to the sun.
-The reason we use a short out-and-back loop course is so that you see people and will be able to encourage each other as the loops pile up.
-We picked a park that had showers within 100 feet of the start so that you can fully cool off if you want to.
+The 7IL Ranch has showers within 100 feet of the start so that you can fully cool off if you want to.
 And while starting at noon seems really mean, it is meant to get you in the sun while you are fresh.
 We don't want you to have spent all day in the sun and be a zombie walking at night.
 You should be looking forward to really moving your best when the sun is setting.

 Short Distance Solo and Relay Runners - Yes you, running 10k loops, we have seen year after year that a majority of our medical issues come not from the ultra runners, but from the shorter distance runners and relay runners who simply “go out too hot”.
 The heat you generate, internal temperature, and exertion level are higher amongst these runners so an extra word of caution for those runners to pace themselves.
 This is not the race to be a hero.

-So you as a runner will have everything at your fingertips to help you get to the finish line.
+You as a runner will have everything at your fingertips to help you get to the finish line.
 When you sign up for a race (ANY race) you should know your limitations and the risks that are involved in a race.
-The Habanero Hundred is quite different in a few ways and I want to give you some advice to think about.
+The Habanero Hundred is quite different in a few ways and you should prepare accordingly, here are some tips from over the years:

-1. A buff, a bandana, and arm sleeves can all help you stay cool.
+Gear: A buff, a bandana, and arm sleeves can all help you stay cool.
 A buff dipped in water will help to keep the blood cool around your neck.
 You can put ice into a bandana and wrap it around your neck or head.
 Arm sleeves can also be stuffed with ice to keep the blood vessels in your wrists cool.
+You MUST carry at least one form of hydration carrying device and leave each station on full.
+We do not provide cups at our aid stations.

-3. Run within your limits.
-Most of you are out there heat training all the time like me and realize that hot weather makes your heart rate go up.
-You need to be smart while it's HOT and not be in the red when it doesn't help you.
-Remember 100m/100k runners, the time to cover the most miles is from 6:00pm-6:00am when you are out of the sunlight.
+Effort: Run within your limits.
+Most of you are out there heat training through the summer and realize that hot weather makes your heart rate go up.
+You need to be smart while it's HOT and not redline at any point - all too often we see people sprinting in or out of the main area, only to be walking on course.
+Don't be a hero (or try to look like one).
+The one's that do well and finish Habanero, in any distance, are the ones laying low and consistent throughout.
+The best time to cover the most miles is from 6 PM to 6 AM when you are out of the sunlight.

 Weather or other incidents: In the event of lightning, storms, or other unplanned dangerous conditions the Race Director may delay/pause/cancel the event.